 24 September 1534 to 1 September 1581

 Guru Ramdas lost his mother at 2 and his father when he was 7 years old.
-Thereafter grew up and came with his maternal grandmother to a village.
+Thereafter, he grew up and came with his maternal grandmother to a village.
 Guru Ji spent five years in the town of Basarke and sold boiled grams to earn his bread.
-His grandmother and Guru Ramdas ji moved to Goindval, where they met Shri Guru Amar Das.
-Guru Ramdas ji accepted Guru Amar Das as his Guru and served him.
-Guru Amar Das ji instead of selecting his own sons, chose Bhai Jetha, due to his selfless service, devotion, and unquestioning admitting to the commands of the Guru Amar Das ji.
-Guru Ram Das ji became the Guru of Sikhism in 1574, at the age of 40 years.
+His grandmother and Guru Ramdas Ji moved to Goindval, where they met Shri Guru Amar Das.
+Guru Ramdas ji accepted Guru Amar Das as his guru and served him.
+Guru Amar Das ji, instead of selecting his own sons, chose Bhai Jetha due to his selfless service, devotion, and unquestioning admission to the commands of Guru Amar Das ji.
+Guru Ram Das Ji became the Guru of Sikhism in 1574, at the age of 40.

-688 Hymns of Guru Ram Das added in Shri Guru Granth Sahib.
-Guru Ram Das designed and kept the foundation of the Golden Temple.
-Ramdaspur (Amritsar) is also a planned and created Guru Ji.
-Guru Ramdas ji died at the age of 46, 1 September 1581, Goindwal Sahib.
+688 hymns of Guru Ram Das are added to Shri Guru Granth Sahib.
+Guru Ram Das designed and maintained the foundation of the Golden Temple.
+Ramdaspur (Amritsar) is also planned and created by Guru Ji.
+Guru Ramdas ji died at the age of 46 on September 1, 1581, in Goindwal Sahib.

 5. Guru Arjan Dev Ji